WestDRI/slides/content/torchtensors_webinar/_index.md

 ## <center><div style="font-size: 3rem; color: #e6e6e6">Multiple GPUs</div></center>
 {{<br size="1">}}

-If you have multiple GPUs, you can optionally specify which GPU a tensor should be created on or copied to
+If you have multiple GPUs, you can optionally specify which one a tensor should be created on or copied to
 {{<br size="2">}}
 ```{py}
 t3_gpu = torch.rand(2, device='cuda:0')  # Create a tensor on 1st GPU